 I was working with a lady (we’ll call her Alex) who had suffered from IBS for years.
-She wanted to understand what was behind the symptoms she was experiencing, and get some relief.
+She wanted to understand what was behind the symptoms she was experiencing, and finally get some relief.
+[Your IBS might work like this too.]

 She particularly wanted to know what she could to make things better and waste less time every day in the bathroom.